ricbencar/shallow-water-waves/README.md

 > "Shallow foreshore wave height statistics"
 > by H. Groenendijk, Master's Thesis, Delft University of Technology, 1998.

-The application is implemented as a Windows GUI application using only the native Win32 API (without any external libraries).
+The program is implemented as a Windows GUI application using only the native Win32 API (without any external libraries).
 It allows the user to input two key parameters:

 1. **\( H_{m0} \) (in meters):** The local significant spectral wave height.
 2. **\( d \) (in meters):** The local water depth.

-## Program Workflow
+Based on these inputs, the program performs the following steps:

 ### 1. Input Acquisition
 - The user enters the values for \( H_{m0} \) and \( d \) into two separate edit controls on the main window.